GBond/nginx-app-protect-dynamic-policy-example/README.md

         }
 ```

-With the proper Virtual Server block selected, the client request is now protected by the dynamically selected policy via our custom defined logic.
+With the proper Virtual Server block selected, the client request is now protected by the desired, dynamically selected policy.

 ## How to use this example NGINX App Protect configuration
 1. Install NGINX App Protect WAF (Details here https://docs.nginx.com/nginx-app-protect/).